 The Sunken Garden Poetry Prize is a prestigious national poetry prize for adult writers.
 Established in 2002, the Prize has drawn submissions from around the country that have been judged by renowned poets such as Martha Collins, Patricia Smith and Tony Hoagland.
-The winner receives a cash prize, an introductory reading at the Sunken Garden Poetry Festival (check out the Festival here: www.sunkengardenpoetry.org), and publication of a chapbook.
-Beginning in 2013, Hill-Stead will partner with Tupelo Press for the publication of the chapbook.
+The winner receives a cash prize, an introductory reading at the Sunken Garden Poetry Festival (check out the Festival here: check out the Festival here.), and publication of a chapbook.
+Hill-Stead began partnering with Tupelo Press for the publication of the chapbook in 2013.

 The Sunken Garden Chapbook Poetry Prize includes a cash award of $1,000 in addition to publication by Tupelo Press, 25 copies of the winning title, a book launch, and national distribution with energetic publicity and promotion.
 Manuscripts are judged anonymously and all finalists will be considered for publication.
 Please read the complete guidelines before submitting your manuscript.